 For the Company to grow, our employees must grow and develop continuously.
 We offer learning and development opportunities for all employees.
-In Fiscal 2021, this included training for senior, mid-level and emerging leaders in role- and function-specific skills, such as project management, process improvement and sales effectiveness.
+In 2022, this included training for senior, mid-level and emerging leaders in role- and function-specific skills, such as project management, process improvement and sales effectiveness.
 We also offered our operational employees technical training through the Kennametal Knowledge Center.

-Supporting our learning and development efforts is our new OneTeam learning management system.
-Available in multiple languages, OneTeam offers more than 2,800 online courses in an easy-to-use interface.
-Our employees completed 12,890 hours of training using the system in Fiscal 2021.
+Supporting our learning and development efforts is our OneTeam learning management system.
+Available in multiple languages, OneTeam offers more than 10,000 online courses in an easy-to-use interface.
+While this is not the only training delivery platform we use, our employees completed over 4,000 hours of training using this system in 2022.